Adams Golf: History

 In 1983, Barney Adams joined Dave Pelz Golf in Abilene, Texas.
 When Pelz's Preceptor Golf went bankrupt in 1988, Adams bought the assets and started Adams Golf.
 He moved the company to Dallas in 1991.

 Adams Golf initially specialized in custom fitted golf clubs, initially becoming associated with Hank Haney setting up a club fitting and repair shop at the Hank Haney Golf Ranch.

-Adams "Tight Lies" fairway wood became a commercial success as the result of television infomercial, with sportscaster Jack Whittaker as the host and narrator; Haney, then Tiger Woods' coach; Bill Rogers, British Open winner and PGA Player of the Year in 1981; and LPGA Hall of Famer Carol Mann, as spokespersons.
+Adams "Tight Lies" fairway wood became a commercial success as the result of television infomercial, with sportscaster Jack Whittaker as the host and narrator; Haney, then Tiger Woods' coach; Bill Rogers, The Open Champsionship winner and PGA Player of the Year in 1981; and LPGA Hall of Famer Carol Mann, as spokespersons.

 In 1998, Adams Golf went public on Wall Street, with an initial public offering underwritten by Lehman Brothers.
 Barney Adams was selected as Manufacturing Entrepreneur of the Year by Ernst & Young in 1999.
 Although semi-retired since 2000, Barney Adams retains the title Chairman of the Board until 2012.

 In 2012, Adams Golf was acquired by TaylorMade Golf (which was owned by Adidas by then) for USD 10.80 per share in cash (roughly 70 million).
 As a result, Adams was added to the corporation set of golf brands, such as Adidas Golf and TaylorMade–adidas Golf.
 TaylorMade assured that Adams' headquarters in Plano, Texas, would remain.
 Nevertheless, by 2016 the Adams brand had lost market position, with some media considering it "an afterthought" at TaylorMade.

 In 2020, after a 5-year hiatus from releasing new models, Adams released their Tight Lies series, a one-off line of fairway woods and hybrids.

-As of 2023, they have not released any further equipment.
+In 2023, Adams Golf released a fully redesigned golf line.
+Including a full range of newly designed clubs and gear along with a full rebrand of logos, colors and marketing.